 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 Watch The Video Tutorial Here – Buffalo Check Pattern

 Supply List For This Project

-I started my project with just a plain 1X10 6 ft board I purchased at a local hardware store.
-These boards are perfect for signs.
-I’ve made a few stand up signs for my front porch but never one that was just a pattern.
-Normally I would stencil words like welcome or hello on them.
-The look I was going for was just a pattern to accent my decor.
+I started my buffalo check pattern sign/decor project with a 1X10 6 ft board purchased at a local hardware store.
+These boards are perfect for making front porch signs.
+I’ve made a few stand-up signs for my front porch in the past but never one that was just a pattern, and I was excited to see how this addition to my front porch would look.

 Fall Buffalo Check Pattern Painted Board